Lukasseirl/Tiny_Tapeout_Scoreboard/docs/info.md

 ```

 ### Purpose
-The purpose of this module is to count and safe the score of one player.
+The purpose of this module is to count and save the score of a player.
 If a *count_up* signal appears, the counter counts up by 1.
 If a *count_down* signal appears, the counter counts down by 1.
 In addition, the score is limited to the range 00-99 (decimal).
-So if the score reaches 99 and a *count_up* signal appears, the counter remains at 99 and does not go on to 100, as this could no longer be displayed on the screen.
+So if the score reaches 99 and a *count_up* signal appears, the counter remains at 99 and does not go on to 100, as this could no longer be displayed with the two displays.

 The following code snippet shows the implementaion of this logic in the module: